Suspect in Paul Pelosi attack had list of targets, law enforcement sources say

 A CBS News review of suspected social media posts by DePape turned up conspiracy theories about Holocaust denial, pedophiles in the government, and claims that Democratic officials run child sex rings.

-In a letter to fellow congressional members Saturday night, the Speaker wrote that her husband's "condition continues to improve."
+In a letter to fellow congressional members Saturday night, the House speaker wrote that her husband's "condition continues to improve."

 "Our children, our grandchildren and I are heartbroken and traumatized by the life-threatening attack on our Pop," she wrote.
 "We are grateful for the quick response of law enforcement and emergency services, and for the life-saving medical care he is receiving.
 Please know that the outpouring of prayers and warm wishes from so many in the Congress is a comfort to our family and is helping Paul make progress with his recovery."